-The reason I'm asking this is because I see so many women chasing other people's dreams trapped in that 'confidence as success' myth.
-It's a confidence trap!
+I ask because I see so many women chasing other people’s dreams trapped in that ‘confidence as success’ myth.
+It’s a confidence trap.

-I see a lot of women like Mary at DrivenWoman and I was also one of them four years ago when we started.
+I see a lot of women like Mary at DrivenWoman and I was also one of them when we started.
 There was not a single confident bone in my body!
 I had no idea what I was doing yet I was doing it.

-Confidence identity puts up a wall.
-It creates a mask and shields you from other people and their ideas and from their help and support.
+It may shield you from other people and their ideas and from their help and support.
 There are no cracks in confidence.
-And it's those cracks that are so vital for new ideas and the new way of doing things to emerge, the feminine way.
+And it’s those cracks that are so vital for new ideas and the new way of doing things to emerge.

 Vulnerability is the key to success as it opens doors and creates connections.
 And through overcoming obstacles and moving towards your own authentic vision you build confidence that is unprecedented and extraordinary.
 Confidence that stems from walking down your own path doesn’t have to boast to others, it’s approachable and genuine.

-True confidence can only be built by pursuing something you enjoy doing and is meaningful and fulfilling to you.
+True confidence can be built by pursuing something you enjoy and is meaningful to you.

 1) Accept imperfections and be vulnerable